-- 3.12.3 To undertake the day to day management of procurement in accordance with contract regulations. - 3.12.4 To sign all contracts on behalf of the Chief Constable, irrespective of value, once they have been properly approved in accordance with financial regulations, except those which are required to be executed under the common seal of the Chief Constable.
-In such cases the Head of Legal Services is authorised to sign and affix the seal.
+- in sections 112 and 114 of the Local Government Finance Act 1988, and the Accounts and Audit Regulations 2003 (as amended). - 3.11.2 The detailed financial management responsibilities of the Director of Finance and their staff are set out in the financial regulations. - 3.11.3 To undertake the day to day management of procurement in accordance with contract regulations. - 3.11.4 To sign all contracts on behalf of the Chief Constable, irrespective of value, once they have been properly approved in accordance with financial regulations, except those which are required to be executed under the common seal of the Chief Constable.
+In such cases the Legal Services Manager is authorised to sign and affix the seal.

-3.13 Functions Delegated to the Head of Legal Services
+3.12 Functions Delegated to the Head of Legal Services

-- 3.13.1 To authorise the institution, defence and/or withdrawal of legal proceedings on the Chief Constable's behalf, including the completion of necessary documentation in pursuance of court orders, directions and or procedural rules, in consultation with the Director of Finance if there are significant financial implications. - 3.13.2 In relation to any claim or legal proceedings regarding police officers and police staff and their terms of employment, the Director of Enabling Services must be consulted. - 3.13.3 To settle any claims pursuant to the Police and Crime Commissioners Scheme of Governance paragraph 3.4.32 and 3.4.33 and the delegations detailed therein and provide a quarterly report to the PCC and Chief Constable in order to demonstrate compliance and good governance. - 3.13.4 To arrange for the provision of all legal or other expert advice and/or representation required for and on behalf of the Chief Constable.
+- 3.12.1 To authorise the institution, defence and/or withdrawal of legal proceedings on the Chief Constable's behalf, including the completion of necessary documentation in pursuance of court orders, directions and or procedural rules, in consultation with the Director of Finance if there are significant financial implications. - 3.12.2 In relation to any claim or legal proceedings regarding police officers and police staff and their terms of employment, the Deputy Chief Constable and Chief Executive must be consulted. - 3.12.3 To appraise the Police and Crime Commissioner on of any claims pursuant to paragraph 3.4.35 and provide a quarterly report to the PCC and Chief Constable in order to demonstrate good governance. - 3.12.4 To arrange for the provision of all legal or other expert advice and/or representation required for and on behalf of the Chief Constable.